rekahsoft/hack/README.md

 Note that converting the vcd file to an fst file using vcd2fst is sometimes necessary when the simulations become large.
 This mostly is the case with the computer_tb unit.

-### Caveats
+### Caveats <a name="simulation-caveats"></a>

-Currently the computer_tb unit doesn't allow keyboard input or show monitor output; that is, the memory maps are unimplemented as simulating the physical devices in VHDL is challenging, and the implementation of them on actual hardware is dependent on the FPGA board being used.
+Currently the `computer_tb` unit doesn't allow keyboard input or show monitor output; that is, the memory maps are unimplemented as simulating the physical devices in VHDL is challenging, and the implementation of them on actual hardware is dependent on the FPGA board being used.
-The address ranges of the memory maps however, exist and are read/writeable as you would expect.
+The address ranges of the memory maps however, exist (*or rather will exist in a upcoming commit*) and are read/writeable as you would expect (see the [issues](#issues) section for more information).

-The computer_tb unit also doesn't allow one to reset the system without explicitly modifying the vhdl code of computer_tb.
+The `computer_tb` unit also doesn't allow one to reset the system without explicitly modifying the vhdl code of computer_tb.
 This could be fixed by implementing computer as its own entity with one input (reset) for testing purposes.
 Then multiple test benches could be written to test various aspects of the machine.
 Better yet, similar to how testing is done in the *Nand to